The Day the Alien Came – written by 192 local primary school children

 DONATE TODAY

 St John’s is passionate about supporting the under-served members of our community.
-Our work within the Foundation Fund ensures that children are supported through a range of initiatives to support them as they learn and grow.
+Our work within the Best Start in Life initiative (formally known as the Foundation Fund) ensures that children are supported through a range of initiatives to support them as they learn and grow.
 It is vital to us that we work with others to provide an environment where children have the chance to live happy, healthy lives and in turn, contribute to our communities for generations to come.

 We also focus on providing older people with housing and outreach services.
 With older adults now outnumbering younger people in our region, it’s more important than ever that we foster an age-friendly community, promoting independent living for longer.